Importing ready-made server blocklists on your own Mastodon server

 ↩ Back to the front page

-Hiding your posts from search engines on Mastodon and the Fediverse
+Hiding your Mastodon posts and profile from search engines like Google, Bing etc

-If you use a public visibility setting on a post, it will be visible to everyone, even people who aren’t Fediverse members.
-This means the post may be indexed by search engines.
+If you use a public visibility setting on a post, the post will be visible to everyone, even people who aren’t Fediverse members.
+This means the post may be indexed by search engines, but there is something you can do to stop it.

 The surest and safest way to prevent a post ending up on a search engine’s index is to use a non-public visibility setting.
-Followers-only and Mentioned settings cannot be seen by search engines, so they will not be indexed.
+Followers-only and Mentions-only settings cannot be seen by search engines, so they cannot be indexed by them.

-Ask search engines not to index your posts
+How to ask search engines not to index your profile

-Mastodon also has an option to request that search engines don’t index your public posts:
+Mastodon has an option to request that search engines don’t index your profile page:

-However, bear in mind it’s up to a search engine to decide if it wants to honour this request, and less honest search engines may decide to ignore your request.
-If you want a post to remain off search engines, it’s much safer to use a non-public setting.
+However, bear in mind it’s up to a search engine to decide if it wants to honour this request.
+Some search engines may decide to ignore your request.
+For that reason, it’s best not to put sensitive information on your profile.

 ↩ Back to the front page